We hear with our ears right?

 A bit about Auckland Hearing

-We provide a full range of hearing services and work with all Ministry of Health approved hearing aid brands in New Zealand.
+We provide a full range of hearing services and work with all of the Ministry of Health approved hearing aid brands in New Zealand.
 This means we can fit the hearing aids that best suit your needs.